 liking ~ gender + condition + age_cat

 You do not need to write gender:condition or gender*condition.
-The package will build all needed interactions internally when relevant.
+The package constructs the required interaction terms internally when needed.

 Numeric response (Likert note)

 The response must be numeric.
-For Likert-type items (e.g., 1 = strongly disagree … 5 = strongly agree), keep them numeric; rank-based tests are robust for such ordinal-like data.
+For Likert-type responses (e.g., 1 = strongly disagree, …, 5 = strongly agree), keep the variable numeric.
+Rank-based procedures can be used with such ordinal-like data.

-If your Likert is accidentally a factor or character, coerce safely:
+If a Likert variable has been imported as a factor or character, coerce it safely:

 mimicry$liking <- as.numeric(mimicry$liking)